Honorees

 Each year Boston’s Wounded Vet Run chooses different veterans to be honorees of the bike run.
-Unfortunately due to the amount of injured service members coming home we can only support a select number.
-If you know a veteran who was wounded please contact us.
+Unfortunately, due to the amount of injured service members coming home, we can only support a select few.
+If you know a veteran who was wounded, please contact us.
 100% of donations go to our wounded veterans or charities of their choosing.

 CPL Lainhart was severely wounded, helping Afghan counterparts and US Military evacuate the Kabul Airport in 2021.
 ON MAY 19th, 2024 WE RIDE FOR HER.